Kyochon

 Kyochon F&B Co., Ltd. (Korean: 교촌; Hanja: 橋村) is a South Korean fried-chicken restaurant chain.
 Founded in 1991, Kyochon is one of the largest Korean fried-chicken restaurants in South Korea.
 Kyochon operates some restaurants in the United States as well.
 Kyochon has its head office in Osan, Gyeongi-do.
 In 2015, Kyochon opened its world largest outlet in Malaysia at Pavilion KL.
 Kyochon had over 50 outlets nationwide.

+Korean fried chicken franchise Kyochon opened its fifth store in Taiwan, this time with a roadside venue in Taichung, a city known for its bustling night markets and shopping scene, its operator Kyochon F&B said 15 Oct.
+2024.